-In Fig.~\ref{fig:absmag}, in the top panel we show an example of the predicted photometry from our surrogate model compared to a blackbody SED assumption (assuming the photosphere properties from our surrogates above) and the true photometry from the {\sc stella} simulations.
-In the bottom panel, we show the absolute AB magnitude $90\%$ credible interval for the LSST/u and LSST/y bands.
-The former showcases that the discrepancies between our spectra surrogate model and the true inputs are small and likely well captured by the uncertainties on the true simulations as well as those with our surrogate pipeline (as we will discuss later).
-Furthermore, the top panel also highlights the large discrepancy between the blackbody SED assumption model and the true simulation photometry, particularly at phases other than from $50-100$ days.
-Meanwhile our surrogate model provides a strong match to the true photometry from the simulations.
-The latter provides valuable diagnostics for observers and potentially allow for more optimized follow-up post discovery.
+In Fig.~\ref{fig:absmag}, in the top panel we show an example of the predicted photometry from our surrogate model (dashed curves) compared to a blackbody SED assumption (assuming the photosphere properties from our surrogates above, square curves) and the true photometry from the {\sc stella} simulations (solid curves).
+The bottom panel shows $90\%$ credible intervals for LSST u and y bands, demonstrating the range of absolute magnitudes expected for Type II SNe given our trained model.
+These predictions can enable more optimized follow-up strategies by: (1) predicting optimal observing epochs for maximum signal-to-noise in specific bands, (2) estimating required integration times for spectroscopic follow-up, and (3) helping identify unusual events that deviate from typical Type II behaviour for prioritized observation.
 We note that our simulated distributions are also broadly consistent with the absolute magnitudes inferred from ZTF in a volume-limited survey~\citep{Das2025}, which is promising from the perspective of inferences on real observations.
+The top panel demonstrates that the discrepancies between our spectra surrogate model and the true inputs are small and likely well captured by the uncertainties on the true simulations as well as those with our surrogate pipeline (as we will discuss later).
+Furthermore, the discrepancy between the blackbody assumption (square curves) and the true {\sc stella} simulation highlights that the dangers of assuming a blackbody SED, particularly at phases other than from $50-100$ days.